timotheemcdonald/timotheemcdonald/README.md

 - Collaborative Games 🤝
 - and Virtual Worlds 🌐

 I am comfortable with both Front-end and Back-end and like to create applications that tell stories 📜

+You can find me on [LinkedIn](https://www.linkedin.com/in/tim-d-mcdonald/)